MODERN SLAVERY & HUMAN TRAFFICKING POLICY

 1.1 Policies: The Directors are responsible for creating and reviewing policies.
-The process by which policies are developed are in collaboration with the authorities and companies that Blue Lights Digital engage with.
+The process by which policies are developed is in collaboration with the authorities and companies that Blue Lights Digital engage with.

-1.3 Due diligence: The Directors are responsible for due diligence in relation to known or suspected instances of modern slavery and human trafficking
+1.3 Due diligence: The Directors are responsible for due diligence about known or suspected instances of modern slavery and human trafficking

 To ensure a good understanding of the risks of modern slavery and human trafficking in our business and supply chains, the Company requires all staff to